agpldev/ag-nexus-pm-agent/CONTRIBUTING.md

 ## Branching

 - No direct pushes to main.
+- Default branch is `develop` for daily work.
+Direct pushes allowed; CI checks must pass.
-- Create feature branches from latest main and open a PR.
+- Create feature branches from latest `develop` and open a PR into `develop` when collaboration is needed.
+- Periodically create PRs from `develop` to `main` for releases; `main` requires code owner review and passing CI.

 ## Releasing